Understanding plasticity in neural networks: Related Work

-\textbf{Resetting + continual learning:} \citep{zhang2019all}, \citep{berariu2021study} \citep{hadsell2020embracing, rolnick2019experience}. \citep{ostapenko2019learning} class-incremental learning, differs from our setting because the input distribution changes, not the functional relationship. \citet{thangarasa2020enabling} propose a modified Hebbian learning rule.
-Studies of plasticity in task-shift continual learning usually focus on ability to learn under new input distributions \citep{rolnick2019experience}, rather than new targets.
+\textbf{Continual learning} encompasses a broad range of problem settings \citep{berariu2021study, hadsell2020embracing, rolnick2019experience} encompassing both input distribution shift and covariate shift.
+The connection between plasticity and non-stationarity was first observed in the case of the former \citep{ash2020warm}; however this paper has focused on the latter as a driver of performance plateaus in RL.
 Most related to our study is the identification of the \textit{loss} of plasticity as a potentially limiting factor in deep reinforcement learning \citep{lyle2021understanding, dohare2021continual}.
 This study can be motivated by the rich literature studying the effect of resetting and distillation on performance \citep{fedus2020catastrophic, nikishin2022primacy, igl2021transient, schmitt2018kickstarting}.